cspoojary/Structured-Query-Language/complete_notes/01_Sql_basics.md

 SELECT * FROM employees;
 # SQL command retrieves all records from the employees table.
 ```
+### SQL supports operations like:
+- Creating databases & tables
+- Inserting data
+- Querying/filtering results
+- Updating and deleting records
+- Managing permissions & transactions
+### Interview Question
+1Q1.
+What is SQL and why is it used?
+Q2.
+Name some relational database management systems.
+Q3.
+What is a table in SQL?
+Q4.
+What is the difference between a database and a table?
+Q5.
+Is SQL a programming language or query language?
+Explain.

+---
 ## Types of SQL Commands
 SQL commands are grouped into 5 main categories:
 - DDL (Data Definition Language): Defines schema (CREATE, ALTER, DROP).